 Turn away from the conventional row planting.
 It is better to have 3-4 foot-wide raised beds.
 When you have fewer rows, you will need fewer paths and have more square footage to grow crops.

 There are many benefits to having rows in your garden.
-These include the fact that is requires less effort.
+These include the fact that requires less effort.
 Also, there is the fact that you will not be walking on the soil as much, which makes it more fluffy and better for the roots of your plants.

 Use Vertical Supports